wilsonliaows/docs/connectors/intacct.md

 *Fill in the above user information*

-Once done, click save and you are all set to connect this user with Workato.
+Once done, click **Save** and you are all set to connect this user with Workato.